How to Start a Blog – For 2021 & Beyond

 A Website is a collection of one or more web pages.

-If you are the type of person, who likes to know the ‘why’ of things before they get to the ‘how’, read ‘Why you should start a Blog’.
+Also, if you are the type of person who likes to know the ‘why’ of things before they get to the ‘how’ (I do fall in that category. #Just saying), read ‘Why you should start a Blog’.

 What to Blog About?

-An even important question than ‘why you should blog’ is ‘what should you blog about?’ but it has a simpler answer than you may think: your Passions.
+This is perhaps the most important question you need to ask yourself.
+And surprisingly, it has a simpler answer than you might think: your Passions.

-Here’s probably the best exercise to choose from the multitude of your passions: lists.
+Here’s probably the best exercise to help you make a choice from the multitude of your passions: lists.

 You need to make a list of all the things you are passionate about.
 Here’s what mine would look like: